-While both CBD oil and antidepressants may address symptoms of the same conditions, there are some known interactions.
+While both CBD oil and antidepressants may address the same conditions, but they may also interact negatively.

 Depression is an epidemic in the modern world.
 Recent studies suggest that cannabis can be helpful, but what’s not so clear is how cannabis oil and antidepressants interact.
 Can these work together to treat symptoms of depression?
 Are there any contraindications for cannabis consumers taking SSRIs?

 The Modern Epidemic of Depression